TheCrypticMusic/Bookshop/README.md

 • Express.js

-• MongoDB in conjuction with Mongoose
+• MongoDB in conjunction with Mongoose

 • Handlebars